bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 These examples do the same thing.
 Here is what is going on:

 1. The first and second example uses the `EventCallback` factory method in <xref:Bunit.ComponentParameterFactory> (there are many overloads that take different kinds of `Action` and `Func` delegates), to pass a lambda as the event callback to the specified parameter.
-2. The second example uses the <xref:Bunit.ComponentParameterBuilder`1>'s `Add` method, which takes a parameter selector expression that selects the parameter using a lambda, and forces you to provide the correct type of callback method.
-This makes the builder methods strongly typed and refactor safe.
+2. The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `Add` method, which takes a parameter selector expression that selects the parameter using a lambda, and forces you to provide the correct type of callback method.
+This makes the builders methods strongly typed and refactor safe.

 # [Razor test code](#tab/razor)